xi-project/zf-boilerplate/README.md

 **The controller doesn't pass anything into the view layer.** Instead, as its return value it reports a state that the Presenter is free to respond to.
 (If there is no decision to make, the state will correspondingly be `null` - no need to do anything.)
 The Presenter, given access to the Service layer, will dig up all the data necessary for displaying the chosen view and, if necessary, pass it on to a template.
 It's mostly exactly as you would do within a controller, but in the right place.

 The Presenter should, obviously, not order the Service to manipulate the domain in any way, but just query it.
-Code-level mechanisms to enforce the point of  [command-query segregation principle](http://martinfowler.com/bliki/CommandQuerySeparation.html) do not come built-in, but it's possible to facilitate in client code eg. by extracting read-only interfaces from the actual services and referring only to those in the view layer.
+Code-level mechanisms to enforce the point of the [command-query segregation principle](http://martinfowler.com/bliki/CommandQuerySeparation.html) do not come built-in, but it's possible to facilitate in client code eg. by extracting read-only interfaces from the actual services and referring only to those in the view layer.

 ## Outcomes